gDub74/Eventz/exampleProject/readme.txt

-This folder contains a script.js that requires the Eventz module.
+This folder contains a script.js that imports the Eventz module.
 Contained are examples of how to use the methods of Eventz in conjunction with an index.html file.